bottlerocket-os/bottlerocket/workspaces/api/moondog/README.md

 ## Introduction

-moondog sends provider-specific platform data to the Thar API.
+moondog sends provider-specific platform data to the Bottlerocket API.

 For most providers this means configuration from user data and platform metadata, taken from something like an instance metadata service.